rjd22/codersopinion/_drafts/hexagonal-architecture-building-software-that-lasts.markdown

 frameworks, databases and libraries.

-The reason this rule exists is to decouple your domain and application code from infrastructure code that is not always within your control like frameworks, ORM's or outside libraries.
-Code outside of your control can change when you update these systems causing your code to break.
-Keeping them within Infrastructure makes dealing with this change easier.
+The reason this rule exists is to decouple your domain and application code from infrastructure code that is not always within your control like frameworks, ORM's and libraries.
+Code that is outside of your control can change with updates and keeping them within the infrastructure layer makes dealing with these changes easier.

+This doesn't mean you can't use outside systems within you application or domain layer.
+To use these libraries within these layers the application or domain layer needs to supply an interface that is implemented within the infrastructure layer.
+This way the control of how systems communicate stays within the application or domain layer so you only have to make changes in infrastructure.

 {% include image_caption.html imageurl="/images/posts/hexagonal-architecture/hexagonal-architecture.png"
 title="Layered Architecture" caption="Layered Architecture" %}

 ## Domain layer